kubernetes/minikube/site/content/en/docs/handbook/accessing.md

 ### Example of LoadBalancer

-1. Run tunnel in a separate terminal
+1. Run the tunnel in a separate terminal

-    it will ask for password.
+    It will ask for a password.

     ```shell
     minikube tunnel